How To Get Your Biggest, Brightest, And Whitest Smile

 While most treatments are in-office only, there are some that combine an in-office treatment with at-home use, such as the Philips Zoom QuickPro.
 For this particular procedure, two layers of the whitening varnish are applied in-office and then brushed or wiped off 30 minutes later.
 After the in-office portion is complete, patients are typically given an at-home kit to quick-start the whitening process.

-If you opt for the Philips Zoom tray system, you will receive custom-fitted whitening trays to be worn at-home for either 30 minutes twice a day or overnight.
+If you opt for the Philips Zoom tray system, you will receive custom-fitted whitening trays to be worn at home for either 30 minutes twice a day or overnight.
 Patients usually see results within two weeks of starting the at-home treatment.
-All of the Philips Zoom solutions have the ADA seal of approval, along with the in-clinic treatments that vary in cost, but average around $500.
+All of the Philips Zoom solutions have the American Dental Association seal of approval, along with the in-clinic treatments that vary in cost, but average around $500.

 At-home treatments take a bit more commitment than in-office treatments.
 They can be used as a substitution or in addition to custom-molded trays or Zoom solutions to maintain your new smile.
 The main difference between results from in-office and at-home teeth whitening is the expected shade differential.
 At-home teeth whitening products remove stains that have built up over the years, which means they can only help your teeth go back to their natural shade.
-Dr. Isaacs, a New York City-based Cosmetic Dentist explains, “they take anywhere from seven to 21 consecutive days of treatment to see the full results.”
+Dr. Isaacs explains that “they take anywhere from seven to 21 consecutive days of treatment to see the full results.”

 Whitening toothpaste contains polishing beads and/or whitening agents to aid in stain removal.
 Like in-office treatments, some over-the-counter toothpaste also contains hydrogen peroxide, but in lower concentration relative to prescribed options, such as silica and charcoal.
 Thus, a whitening toothpaste would be your best option if you have more sensitive teeth and cannot tolerate in-office whitening.